 You can have a casual backyard BBQ, an Airbnb fiesta, a garden party, or rent a room at your favorite restaurant for a family-style meal.
 No matter what you choose, having a post elopement party gives you the ultimate freedom when booking a venue.

 5. Don’t Expect Gifts

 Many couples stress when it comes to putting together a registry and receiving gifts after eloping.
-Rather than expect gifts, you can include a note on your invites that says something along the lines of, “Gifts are not necessary.
+Rather than expect gifts and leave your guests in a predicament, you can include a note on your invites that says something along the lines of, “Gifts are not necessary.
 However, if you do feel so inclined to contribute to our future, here’s how.”
 This can include where you’ve registered or a note about cash donations.

 Doing so will help you avoid questions about it down the line, plus you take the pressure off of the guests.

 6. Consider Entertainment

 Depending on the size of your party, you may want to consider entertainment options.
 Now, this doesn’t mean that you need to hire a DJ or live musician–but if you want to, go for it.
 This could be anything from including speeches, showing a video presentation from your elopement, reenacting your first dance, playing games, etc. You’re throwing a party, after all.

 7. You Can Still Have A Ceremony

 This may seem a little redundant since you’re already married.
 However, if you eloped because your family and friends couldn’t attend and you want to include them after the fact, why not have a second ceremony?
 This gives them the chance to recite poems or other readings, incorporate family traditions you may have missed out on, and more.